Braidy Industries’ economic impact won’t be contained to Kentucky, according to a report assembled by Dr. James Koch of Old Dominion University.

 “It’s scientifically done,” said Braidy CEO Craig Bouchard of the study.
 “There’s an accepted methodology to it.
 We’re not inventing anything there.”

-The numbers in Koch’s latest report concentrate on a pair of counties in each state — Wayne and Cabell counties in West Virginia as well as Lawrence and Scioto counties on Ohio.
+Koch’s numbers primarily focus on a pair of counties in each state — Wayne and Cabell counties in West Virginia as well as Lawrence and Scioto counties on Ohio.

 By state, the following numbers reflect the average yearly salary in May 2018 compared to a May 2021 projection: